Published On: Feb 13 2013 11:55:37 PM ESTUpdated On: Feb 14 2015 02:00:00 AM EST

 1962: First lady Jacqueline Kennedy takes television viewers on a tour of the redecorated White House.
 The restoration of the White House was Kennedy's first major project as a first lady.

-1960: Hall of Fame football quarterback Jim Kelly, who led the Buffalo Bills to four consecutive Super Bowls from 1991 to 1994, is born in Pittsburgh, Pa.
+1960: Hall of Fame football quarterback Jim Kelly, who led the Buffalo Bills to four consecutive Super Bowls from 1991 to 1994, is born in Pittsburgh, Pennsylvania.
 A four-time Pro Bowl selection, Kelly passed for 35,467 yards and 237 touchdowns during his 11 seasons in the NFL.

 1949: The Knesset, the Israeli parliament, convenes for the first time, replacing the Provisional State Council that had acted as Israel's official legislature from its date of independence on May 14, 1948.

-1948: Mordecai Brown, whose pitching helped the Chicago Cubs to World Series titles in 1907 and 1908, dies of diabetic complications at age 71 in Terre Haute, Ind.
+1948: Mordecai Brown, whose pitching helped the Chicago Cubs to World Series titles in 1907 and 1908, dies of diabetic complications at age 71 in Terre Haute, Indiana.
 He also helped the Cubs to National League pennants in 1906 and 1910, won 20 or more games each season between 1906 and 1911, and was inducted into the Baseball Hall of Fame a year after his death.
 Brown finished his major-league career with a 239-130 record, 1,375 strikeouts, and a 2.06 ERA, the third best ERA in MLB history amongst players inducted into the Hall of Fame, after Ed Walsh and Addie Joss.
 His career ERA is also the best in MLB history for any pitcher with more than 200 wins.

 1946: Dancer and actor Gregory Hines, best known for movies such as "Running Scared," "White Nights" and "Waiting to Exhale," is born in New York City.
 He died of liver cancer at age 57 on Aug.
 9, 2003.